top of page

 When Mistakes Become Material

 La remise en cercle isn’t just for fixing fizzless wine.
 Some producers use it to rejuvenate champagne that has spent too long on the shelf or in the market.
-Oxidative notes, creeping into the bottle after too many years in less than perfect conditions, can be mitigated by blending the wine back into a fresh base.
+Oxidative notes, creeping into the bottle after too many years in less-than-perfect conditions, can be mitigated by blending the wine back into a fresh base.
 It’s a reset button of sorts.
 Not a cure-all, but a valuable option when elegance and typicity are at risk.

 This approach is used by Champagne Thiénot, whose house style leans reductive, linear, and often incorporates a signature torrefaction aroma.
 According to Stanislas Thiénot, when bottles in the market show signs of premature oxidation, they’re bought back, reopened at the winery in Reims or Taissy, and added to the reserve wine base.
 It’s an extreme move, but for a house intent on preserving its signature precision, it’s worth the cost.